Kath & Kim: Awards and nominations

+Honours

 Home media

 The enduring public interest and popularity of Kath and Kim has led to a merchandising industry.
 The title family and supporting characters appear on everything from T-shirts to posters.
 The Kath & Kim series have been released on VHS (although titles are now discontinued in the VHS format) and DVD, in box sets and separate series editions in both region 4 (Australia, New Zealand, Latin America) as well as region 2 (Europe).
 The series has also had a CD release, featuring songs from the series and recordings from Kath and Kim.
 In addition, there has been clothing (such as aprons, T-shirts and oven mitts).
 Merchandise is available to purchase online, from the Kath & Kim official website.

 DVD releases

 CD releases

 A CD, titled "Kath & Kim's Party Tape", was released on 2 May 2004.
 It reached #17 in the Australian Albums Chart and was certified Gold (50,000+ units sold).

 In 2004, Kath & Kim's Party Tape was released in Australia under the Universal record label.
 It features 21 tracks including the full length version of the show's title theme, "The Joker" (as sung by Gina Riley) as well as Diana Ross and Lionel Richie's "Endless Love" and Donna Summer's "MacArthur Park".